 Each year we organise meetings, workshops, courses and conferences in support of our mission.

-Scientists and engineers working in the multidisciplinary field of the EPS section are very welcome to contact the Chair or Deputy Chair with suggestions for future conferences or meetings that the section could organise or be involved in.
+Scientists and engineers working in the multidisciplinary field of the EPMS section are very welcome to contact the Chair or Deputy Chair with suggestions for future conferences or meetings that the section could organise or be involved in.
 Please email Jade Sturdy in the first instance who will forward your request to the Chair and Deputy Chair.

 Outreach Activities:

-The EPS section is also active in the organisation of outreach activities for young people, and RMS members with an enthusiastic interest in microscopy for physical sciences or engineering are encouraged to contact the Committee and assist in our activities.
+The EPMS section is also active in the organisation of outreach activities for young people, and RMS members with an enthusiastic interest in microscopy for physical sciences or engineering are encouraged to contact the Committee and assist in our activities.

 The RMS is committed to being a welcoming, inclusive Society and encourages diversity across all activities and in the membership of our committees and groups.

-If you are interested in joining any of the committees in the future, please contact Allison Winton.
+If you are interested in joining any of the committees in the future, please visit our Join a Committee page.

 Launched in 2014, the Section Awards (formerly known as the Medal Series) recognise those who have made significant contributions to the field of microscopy.
 The RMS Section Awards celebrate outstanding scientific achievements across all areas of microscopy and flow cytometry with each RMS Science Section able to select a winner for their own award.